-In 2016, we learned about our region’s critical shortage of bilingual/bicultural mental health professionals, and the challenges our Latinx neighbors have in accessing therapy.
-To address this crucial need, we launched the Mental Health Talent Pipeline Project to provide scholarships to bilingual/bicultural students in approved master’s level programs, along with stipends to help them overcome the financial stress of getting professional hours, licenses, and their first jobs in northern Sonoma County.
+In 2016, the Healthcare Foundation learned about our region’s critical shortage of bilingual/bicultural mental health professionals, and the challenges our Latinx community members have in accessing mental health services.
+To address this crucial need, we launched the Mental Health Talent Pipeline Project in 2018 to provide scholarships to bilingual/bicultural students in approved master’s level programs, along with stipends to help them overcome the financial stress of getting professional hours, licenses, and their first jobs in northern Sonoma County.

 As our community has faced challenge after challenge in the form of floods, fires and this pandemic, we have repeatedly had to tap into our mental fortitude, our reserves of resilience.
 It’s one of the reasons we invested in the Wildfire Mental Health Collaborative following the 2017 fires and why mental health continues to be a priority for the Healthcare Foundation.

 2021 Update: We are proud to announce a renewed partnership with USF to provide scholarships to bilingual, bicultural MFT students.
 For more information, check out our blog post or download the announcement here.

 We'd like you to meet some of our Mental Health Pipeline participants:

 Yadira Esparza completed her two academic years in May of 2020 and will in the fall of 2020 start her traineeship at Santa Rosa City Schools in a new program recently created to serve the previously unserved monolingual at-risk youth and their families.
 Similar to Mark West, SRCS was not on the approved list of sites but we felt that this new program was extremely beneficial to the area and the population it will be serving.
 SRCS has now been added to our list of approved sites.
 To find out more about Yadira's journey, watch the video above or read our Spotlight blog post here.